bruceharrison1984/terraform-artillery/readme.md

 - Install node modules using either
   - yarn install
   - npm install
+- If installed globally, then `terraform-artillery` should be available from the commandline
+  - If install locally, use `node node_modules/.bin/terraform-artillery` instead

 ## Usage
 - **Beware!
 Executing many iterations in many regions could be an expensive mistake!**
-- Command Note: If running directly from the repository, swap `terraform-artillery` to `node ./index.js`
-- This will be necessary until an NPM package has been published

 ### Create the artifacts
 - Before deploying Artillery lambdas, you will need to create the deployment package